dominiksalvet/risc63/readme.md

 ### Usage

-First prepare the local copy of this repository:
+First prepare a local copy of this repository:

 1. `git clone https://github.com/dominiksalvet/risc63.git`
 2. `cd risc63/build`

 In `build` directory, there is a POSIX `makefile`, which represents the RISC63 build system.
-Provided that your current working directory is `build`, you can run following commands:
+Provided that your current working directory is `build`, you can run `make` command with the following targets:

 * `elab` - elaborate all VHDL entities
 * `test` - run tests of all test bench entities